Strategic Plan 2020 – 2024

 Who we are: Cultúr is a community work organization working across Co.
-Meath with ethnic minorities including immigrants, migrant workers, asylum seekers and refugees. in this publication we lay out our strategic plan for the next four years.
+Meath with ethnic minorities including immigrants, migrant workers, asylum seekers and refugees.

 We are inspired by our Core Principles and Values